Layomiiety/advds/_lamd/the-data-science-landscape.md

 \include{_data-science/includes/fynesse-template.md}

+\include{_ai/includes/processor-ham.md}
+\include{_data-science/includes/new-flow-of-information-ham.md}

 \subsection{What Next?}

 \slides{* Review notebook (covers `pandas`, probability and correlation)
 * Practical 1 (more `pandas`, setting up SQL on AWS, uploading data and performing joins with SQL).
 * Read through assignment to contextualise material.}

-\notes{As a refresher, we've provided a notebook to remind yourselves about probability and correlation, <https://mlatcl.github.io/advds/lectures/review-and-refresher.html>.
-We recommend that you go through exercises 4-9 of this notebook as soon as possible.}
+\notes{As a refresher, we've provided a notebook to remind yourselves about probability and correlation, <https://mlatcl.github.io/advds/practicals/review-and-refresher.html>.
+We recommend that you go through exercises of this notebook as soon as possible.}

-\notes{You can also make a start on the first practical, <https://mlatcl.github.io/ads/lectures/practical-one.html> which covers SQL databases and joins.}
+\notes{You can also make a start on the first practical, <https://mlatcl.github.io/ads/practicals/> which covers AWS and SQL.}

-\notes{You should also give the main assignment (available through [Moodle](https://vle.cam.ac.uk)) a read through to give yourself a sense of the questions you'll need to answer.}-->

 \reading